Life at Imperial is about more than getting good grades.

 - various arts-related clubs and societies, including a Dramatic Society and a Musical Theatre Society

-We also offer language classes and other humanities courses that all undergraduates can take, either alongside their degree or for credit, through our Imperial Horizons programme.
-These include modules on business skills, global challenges, and science, culture and society.
+We offer language classes and other humanities courses that all undergraduates can take, either alongside their degree or for credit, through our Imperial Horizons programme.
+These include modules on business skills, global challenges, culture and society.

 Volunteering and religion